nitish-raj/searxng-mcp-bridge/README.md

 ## Features

 *   Provides an MCP tool named `search`.
-*   Connects to a SearxNG instance specified by an environment variable.
+*   Connects to a SearXNG instance specified by an environment variable.
-*   Returns search results from SearxNG in JSON format.
+*   Returns search results from SearXNG in JSON format.

 ## Prerequisites

 *   Node.js and npm installed.
-*   A running SearxNG instance accessible from where this server will run.
+*   A running SearXNG instance accessible from where this server will run.

 ## Installation & Configuration